Here is a simple but effective guide to broken link building for SEO. You will discover how to find broken links and use them to your advantage.

 But how will you find relevant pages/sites with many links?
 Simple: Find resource pages in your niche using Google search operators.
 We discussed more about resource pages in our link building guide.

 If you are in the content marketing niche, you’ll use keywords such as content marketing, digital marketing, etc. Using the Google search operators, you’ll enter the following characters into your browser:

 3. “content marketing” + “helpful resources.”

 4. “content marketing” + “useful resources.”

-With the first search, this is what you’ll get from Google:
+With the third search from the list above, this is what you’ll get from Google:

-The first page on the search results is Neil’s blog, and on checking for broken links using the Check My Links tool, you get 155 links with 2 invalids/broken links.
-This is much better, considering we picked a well-maintained blog.
+The first page on the search results is Spiralytics, and on checking for broken links using the Check My Links tool, you get 150 links with 0 invalids/broken links.
+This is much better, considering we picked a well-maintained webpage.

-So you could then go ahead and reach out to Neil with an excellent replacement for the dead content (more on this later).
+So you could then go ahead and reach out to Spiralytics with an excellent replacement for the dead content (more on this later).